hansonmcoombs/training-basic_python/sphinx/source/dictionaries.rst

 structure of a dictionary is {key: value}.
 The value can be any object in python (numbers, strings, boolean, lists, and so on).
 Keys are a bit more proscriptive; the rules are a bit more complex, but for beginners it's normally enough to know that numbers and strings are able to be keys.
-For more details on exactly what python objects can be keys in a diction see: `Why Lists Can't be Dictionary Keys <https://wiki.python.org/moin/DictionaryKeys>`_.
+For more details on exactly what python objects can be keys in a dictionary see: `Why Lists Can't be Dictionary Keys <https://wiki.python.org/moin/DictionaryKeys>`_.
 Note as of python version 3.6 dictionaries will remembers the order that the data was input, previously they were un-ordered.
 Now for some examples: